 Paris charity gets a share of $1 mln prizes for training refugees as museum guides

-(Corrects name and description of foundation in par 3) By Sophie Davies
+(Corrects spelling of refugee's first name in par 10) By Sophie Davies

 BARCELONA, Dec 10 (Thomson Reuters Foundation) - Guinean refugee Ibrahima Conde arrived in Paris knowing little about French culture.
 Two years later, he knows enough to work as a museum guide, a job he was trained for by the charity Sama for All.
 The charity, founded in 2017, works with two of Paris's top art galleries to train migrants and refugees as guides as part of a French drive to strengthen ties between refugees and locals after a surge in new arrivals.